hpi-sam/digital-fuesim-manv/README.md

 ### Option 1

 If you are using [vscode](https://code.visualstudio.com/), you can run the [task](https://code.visualstudio.com/docs/editor/tasks) `Start all` to start everything in one go.
-Note that this _tries_ to start the database using `docker-compose`.
+Note that this _tries_ to start the database using `docker compose`.
 In case this fails please start the database in another way (see [this section in the backend README](./backend/README.md#database)).

 ### Option 2